Lisle Community Unit School District 202

 In addition to civil engineering, EEA also provided traffic and parking services for the project, working in conjunction with Perkins+Will to develop a comprehensive site plan that met the programmatic demands of the District while maintaining safety on the campus for each of school buses, passenger cars, and pedestrians.

-This project has received the 2020 ENR Midwest Best Project award in the K-12 category and also received the Citation of Merit/Distinguished Building Award from AIA Chicago at the 2020 Design Excellence Awards.
+This project has received the 2020 ENR Midwest Best Project award in the K-12 category, the Citation of Merit/Distinguished Building Award from AIA Chicago at the 2020 Design Excellence Awards, and the Education Award from the Chicago Building Congress at the 2021 Merit Awards.

 Lisle High School 2019 Pavement Maintenance